-Many a times I am asked to suggest books based on “Italy” and often find myself in a pickle because it is impossible to mention one book.
-Seriously the choices are plenty (not to mention fantastic) which is why it is really tough to pick just one book out of the universe.
-There are books on travel and food of Italy, it’s art and culture, history and people, the mafia, the list goes on.
-Today I have come up with a list of 10 books based in Italy that can introduce you to Italy or Italian authors in general.
+Many a times I am asked to suggest books based on “Italy” and often find myself in a pickle because it is impossible to mention just one book.
+Seriously the choices are plenty (not to mention fantastic!!) which is why it is really tough to pick just one book.
+There are memoirs, books on travel, art and culture, history and people, the mafia and the list goes on.
+Today I have come up with a list of 10 books that are set in Italy.
 I hope they set the pace for anyone wanting to read more on the country:

 1. Inspector Montalbano Series by Andrea Camilleri:

 Crime and delicious food mixed with Camilleri’s writing will give you a serious high.
 The series is based out of a fictional town in Sicily that is filled with intriguing mysteries and murders.

 The Inspector Montalbano series is full of the author’s dry humour and wit.

 Camilleri, who was known to be one of the greatest Italian writers of the 21st century, writes about his alter ego “Montalbano”.
 His books have been translated worldwide in over 12 languages!
 Having read a dozen of his translated works. and seen the TV series of the same name, I took a trip to the shooting locations of the TV show in 2016!
 Read my post for The Local Italy here.